Natasha423-lab/Akan-website/README.md

 #Project Name
 Akan Name Generator
 #Project description
-This web appliation is used to input a person's birthday and calculate the day of the week they were born and depending on their gender, outputs their Akan name.
+This web application is used to input a person's birthday and calculate the day of the week they were born and depending on their gender, outputs their Akan name.
 #Author information
 Natasha Ongera
 #Set-up Instructions